When my grandmother was alive, I learned to be careful with my words, especially when paying any compliments.

 3. Remove the dough from the mixer and divide into two equal portions.
 Plop one portion onto a parchment paper- or Silpat- lined baking sheet.
 Form into a longish rectangle about an inch high.
 Repeat with remaining log.
 If you have the time, chill logs for an hour.
 (At this point, too, the logs can be wrapped in plastic wrap and chilled for as long as 3 days (maybe longer…never tried it).)

 Notes: As I mentioned above, I have blogged about this recipe before.
 The original recipe is much fussier, but take a look if you feel like adding more nuts and dried fruit in the mix.
+Also, I am now actually partial to this toasted muesli recipe — it’s less sweet and easier to throw together.

 4 cups (14 oz.) rolled oats